humanmade/WPThumb/readme.txt

 = Features =

 * Automatic images resizing, cropping and caching.
+* Ideal for when you want to change the dimensions of default image sizes.

 == Changelog ==

+=0.2=
+* Add some error messages and try to prevent some conflicts with our other plugins.
+* Swap Joe Hoyles helper for HM Core.

 = 0.1 =
 * Add Joe Hoyles helper.